Article I - Name

 - In the absence of the President and the Vice-President at a duly called meeting, a Chairman shall be appointed by the members present.

 - The Secretary shall keep all records and conduct all correspondence of the Association.
-He shall give notice and keep minutes of all general meetings and Executive Committee meetings.
-He shall attest all necessary instruments and forward all data and information to the members.
+He/she shall give notice and keep minutes of all general meetings and Executive Committee meetings.
+He/she shall attest all necessary instruments and forward all data and information to the members.

 Article VII - Committees